CREATE

 Featured Collection: Special Collections

-Research Statement: Blueprints dating from 1905, discovered in the attic of the home of Henry Flagler’s Chief Construction Engineer, William H. Krome, inspire the collaborative efforts of conservation, pedagogical integration, and historical documentation to preserve, conserve, and share these artifacts, revealing a hidden page of Florida history.
+Research Statement: Blueprints dating from 1905, discovered in the attic of the home of Henry Flagler’s Chief Construction Engineer, William J. Krome, inspire the collaborative efforts of conservation, pedagogical integration, and historical documentation to preserve, conserve, and share these artifacts, revealing a hidden page of Florida history.
 Faculty from Preservation Strategies, Architecture and Engineering Libraries, and the Arts and Sciences Writing Program propose to stabilize, repair, and digitize these preliminary blueprints of Flagler’s FEC Railroad from Homestead to Key West.
 The significance of these documents in curricula and their relativity to other library collections will offer a model for the potential pedagogical impact and transdisciplinary opportunities across the University.
 The emerging narrative documented through video recording, photo essay, and media report will capture the story of how chance discoveries breathe new life into past dreams.

 Amount Awarded: $3,500